elkozmon/zoonavigator/_docs/basics/usage.md

 ```

 Once you get that running, you can open up your web browser and navigate to port 8000 and ZooNavigator's Connect form should pop up.

+You can change the port by adding `-e HTTP_PORT=1234` as an option to the command above.